chris-watson/mac-commander-prototype-app/README.md

-# Cross-Platform Mac/WindowsCommand Execution Application
+# Commander: A Cross-Platform Mac/Windows Command Execution Application

 ## Overview
 This application is a cross-platform command execution tool capable of executing simple system commands (ping and system info).
 It listens for HTTP requests and returns JSON responses.